 4. You Need to Consider the light in a room – both natural and artificial light

 Have you enjoyed being in a room during a certain time of the day not felt comfortable during the evening for example?
 How much and what type of natural light a room gets can have a big effect on the undertones that come out of a color.
 What exposure your room faces, north, south, east or west, impacts the lighting in a room as does the time of day.
 You don’t need to over analyze what your room’s exposure is, but move your color boards around all 4 walls and and different times of the day, typically 7 am, noon, and around 7 pm, to get a feel of how that color is going to look through all the lighting changes.

 Colors will look totally different under artificial lighting like white or yellow incandescent light, or fluorescent light, but its easy to change artificial light in a room.
 Natural light, you need to work with it.

+Hi!
 I’m Debi Collinson.
+Home Stylist.
 Stager.
-Stylist.
+Color Consultant.
 Real Estate Investor.
-In 2006, at the request of a realtor, I staged my very first home.
-Staging houses was just starting to become popular.
-I was very nervous staging my first house, but the sellers liked their newly redesigned home so much that they turned down an offer for full asking price.
-I went back to design school and have never looked back.
-Since 2006, I have been staging & styling spaces to make them look like they belong in a magazine page, and buying “fixer uppers” to fix up & either sell for a healthy profit or to rent them out.
+It all started back in 2006, at the request of a realtor, where I nervously staged my very first home.
+But the sellers liked their newly styled home so much that they turned down an offer for full asking price.
+I went back to design school and the rest is history. — In my spare time, LOL, I buy “fixer uppers” to fix up & either sell for a healthy profit or to rent.
 I’m currently living in my 8th “fixer upper.”
-Sign up to receive my e-mails of how to make your home stunning, how to sell your house for top dollar AND learn how to become financially independent one fixer upper at a time!
+Sign up to receive my e-mails of how to make your home stunning, how to sell your house for top dollar AND how to become financially independent one fixer upper at a time!